Osama-Anmar/Angina-Pectoris-Prediction/README.md

 # Angina-Pectoris-Prediction

-DataSet Can Found In https://biolincc.nhlbi.nih.gov/teaching/
+DataSet Can Be Found In https://biolincc.nhlbi.nih.gov/teaching/